cvranjith/bookhouse/docs/design_documentation.md

 This project originated from a coding challenge I recently received.
 While the original problem statement was fairly simple (to build a library CLI app), I decided to approach it from an architect’s perspective.

-Beyond the basic requirements, I’ve layered in features like security, auditing, traceability, modularity, reporting, and RBAC-based access control.
+Beyond the basic requirements, I’ve layered in features like security, auditing, traceability, modularity, reporting, extensibility, and RBAC-based access control.
 The intent isn’t to over-engineer, but rather to showcase how I think about system design and the kind of trade-offs an architect considers.

 I’ve deliberately avoided directly using LLMs for coding — though I can’t rule out that some reference examples I looked at online may have been LLM-generated.
 The documentation, however, was authored with the help of LLMs: the ideas and content are entirely mine, but I’ve used AI to polish and articulate this write-up.